xavier-crean/comp_u1_mon_tda/README.md

     │   ├── observables    <- Action and persistence diagrams saved in .h5 format.
     |   └── configurations <- Lattice gauge field configuration data stored in conf.dat in IDLG-like format.
     │
-    ├── cached_data        <- Intermediate cached data files in .h5 format for faster reproduction of results.
+    ├── cached_data        <- Intermediary cached data files in .h5 format for faster reproduction of results.
     ├── reports            <- Generated tables used in the paper as .csv and .tex.
     │   └── figures        <- Generated figures used in the paper as .png.
     │